Galt MacDermot

 Arthur Terence Galt MacDermot (December 18, 1928 – December 17, 2018) was a Canadian-American composer, pianist and writer of musical theater.
-He won a Grammy Award for the song "African Waltz" in 1960.
-His most-successful musicals were Hair (1967; its cast album also won a Grammy) and Two Gentlemen of Verona (1971).
-MacDermot also composed music for film soundtracks, jazz and funk albums, and classical music, and his music has been sampled in hit hip-hop songs and albums.
+He won a Grammy Award for the song "African Waltz" in 1961.
+His most successful musicals were Hair (1967; its Broadway cast album also won a Grammy) and Two Gentlemen of Verona (1971).
+MacDermot also composed film soundtracks, jazz and funk albums, and Western classical music.
+His music has been sampled in numerous hip-hop songs and albums.
 He is best known for his work on Hair, which produced three number-one singles in 1969: "Aquarius/Let the Sunshine In", "Good Morning Starshine", and the title song "Hair".